SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ℹ️ Welcome to Planning!

-🚩 You are going to make changes to planned financial data.
-First, you will be making a copy of the last planned version for 2023.
+🚩 We are going to make changes to planned financial data.
+First, let's make a copy of the last planned version for 2023.

 1. Click on the Financial Plan tab in the top panel